Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 The right way to think about politics is to start from ethical principles rather than labels.

-From then on, the political question was no longer: *do you want to make the important decisions in your life, or do you want someone else to make them for you? *do you want to make the important decisions in your life, or do you want someone else to make them for you?
+From then on, the political question was no longer: *do you want to make the important decisions in your life, or do you want someone else to make them for you?*

 On a more general level, the philosophical question is this: *should social organization be the product of a deliberate plan devised and imposed by the political class, or the result of a free evolution that emerges from voluntary interactions between all the players in economic and social life?*

-**An ignored political family: the libertarians
+**An ignored political family: the libertarians**

 This new political divide, based on opposition between principles, brings to light a political family that is very real but often ignored by the general public: the libertarians.